At a glance…

 - Volunteer placement

 Volunteers have the weekends free and there is no shortage of things to do in Harghita or further afield in Romania.
 Volunteers can fill their free time with local markets, adventure activities or simply exploring parts of Harghita.
 Romania is a popular tourist destination, offering beautiful nature and scenery, with great trekking, climbing, biking, rafting and kayaking opportunities.
 Volunteers who wish to take a long weekend to travel can enjoy the beautiful limestone mountains and explore Old World Europe.
-Volunteers staying for longer durations, or who wish to travel before or after their program, can visit areas further afield in Romania and neighbouring countries such as Hungary and Bulgaria.
+Volunteers staying for longer durations, or who wish to travel before or after their program, can visit areas further afield in Romania and neighboring countries such as Hungary and Bulgaria.
 Volunteers can make travel arrangements once in Miercurea Ciuc, with the advice and guidance of our local staff.

 See our Romania Travel and Tours page for more volunteer travel options in Romania!